entigolabs/entigo-infralib-agent/README.md

         inputs: map[string]string
 ```
 Config version is overwritten by step version which in turn is overwritten by module version.
 Default version is **stable**.
+During merging, step name and workspace are used for identifying parent steps, modules are identified by name.

 * base_config - base config, pulled from source
   * version - version of Entigo Infralib base config